eliona-smart-building-assistant/device-app-template/README.md

 ### Continuous asset creation ###

-Assets for all devices connected to the Kontakt.io account are created automatically when the configuration is added.
+Assets for all devices connected to the Template account are created automatically when the configuration is added.

 To select which assets to create, a filter could be specified in config.
 The schema of the filter is defined in the `openapi.yaml` file.

-Possible filter parameters are the field names in the `kontaktio.Device` struct.
+Possible filter parameters are defined in the structs in `broker.go` and marked with `eliona:"attribute_name,filterable"` field tag.

+To avoid conflicts, the Global Asset Identifier is a manufacturer's ID prefixed with asset type name as a namespace.

 ### Dashboard ###